amwatson/CitraVR/README.md

 ### MacOS

-Download the latest release from [Releases](https://github.com/azahar-emu/azahar/releases).

-The `macos-universal` download will work on both Intel and Apple Silicon Macs.
+To download a build that will work on all Macs, you can download the `macos-universal` build on the [Releases](https://github.com/azahar-emu/azahar/releases) page.

+Alternatively, if you wish to download a build specifically for your Mac, you can choose either:

+- `macos-arm64` for Apple Silicon Macs
+- `macos-x86_64` for Intel Macs

 ---
 ### Android